cjwilson2020/WDYWW/README.md

 ## Run Tests

-Tests can be found by beginning in the java folder under app> src> com.example.whatdoyouwannawatch (AndroidTest)
+Tests can be found by beginning in the java folder under app> src> com.example.whatdoyouwannawatch (Test)

 Run files by right-clicking on them and selecting "Run"